 Publishers have generally seen higher overall usage, with familiar ‘twin peaks’ of usage in spring and fall.
 Many providers expanded access to unlicensed resources and several of these programs have carried into 2021.
 Open Athens recently shared aggregated data with higher-than-ever digital resource usage, and many publishers are continuing to see those numbers climb.
 But some content providers are seeing uneven performance and, of course, print sales are all over the place.

 Most publishers I’ve heard from are unable to track institutional user journeys the way they did in the before times and some patterns aren’t matching expectations.
 Some report that the percentage of anonymous or unknown users is up, which means some data can’t help us better understand what user journeys look like in these crazy times.
 Whether the current usage trends are a temporary disruption, or a lasting trend is the big question to be answered.
 Since we are not yet living in a post-pandemic world, additional research is needed to better understand academic information experiences during this unique time.

 Has your organization experienced challenges and changes that affect your bottom line?
 Maverick’s team of publishing associates can work with you to develop a digital strategy, implement a plan for digital transformation, and create workflows that ease the user journey.
 Contact us to schedule a free consultation.

-By Lettie Conrad, Affiliate Senior Associate, Product Research and Development
+By Lettie Y. Conrad, Senior Associate, Product Research and Development

 Lettie Conrad is North American Editor for Learned Publishing and is a ‘chef’ with the SSP’s Scholarly Kitchen blog.
 Lettie has a master’s degree in Mass Communication from California State University, Northridge, and is currently a candidate for the Information Science PhD Gateway Program from California State University, San Jose, and the Queensland University of Technology, Brisbane.